Broach Tooling lathe and mill workpiece advice

 So if you have a problem.
 Look in the mirror, check your set up then your machine.
 Then call CNC Broach for advice.
 We’re always happy to help and are very good at providing clues and steering the operator toward finding the problem.

 But do not suggest your problem is the broach tooling.
-It’s like going to the hardware store, buying a hammer, and then calling the hardware store to complain when you hit your thumb.
+It is like going to the hardware store, buying a hammer, and then calling the hardware store to complain when you hit your thumb.

 - It’s not the design of the keyway cutter

-- It’s not the feed and speed that your running the broach tooling.
+- Nor is it the feed and speed that your running the broach tooling.

 If the insert pulls out of the pocket, thank us!! we just saved your spindle!
 Inserts pull out of the pocket for 3 known reasons, :